Mount Kinabalu

 Low's Peak can be climbed by a person in good physical condition without mountaineering equipment on the main route.
 However, climbers must be accompanied by accredited guides at all times due to national park regulations and the risk of experiencing altitude sickness.

 Geology

-Mount Kinabalu is a massive pluton formed from granodiorite which is intrusive into sedimentary and ultrabasic rocks, and forms the central part, or core, of the Kinabalu massif.
+Mount Kinabalu is a massive pluton formed from granodiorite that intruded into sedimentary and ultrabasic rocks, and forms the central part, or core, of the Kinabalu massif.
 The granodiorite is intrusive into strongly folded strata, probably of Eocene to Miocene age, and associated ultrabasic and basic igneous rocks.
 It was pushed up from the Earth's crust as molten rock millions of years ago.
-In geological terms, it is a very young mountain as the granodiorite cooled and hardened only about 10 million years ago.
+In geological terms, it is a very young mountain, as the granodiorite cooled and hardened only about 10 million years ago.

 The present landform is considered to be a mid-Pliocene peneplain, arched and deeply dissected, through which the Kinabalu granodiorite body has risen in isostatic adjustment.
-It is still gaining roughly 5 mm of height per annum.
+It is still gaining roughly 5 mm of height per year.